In these unsettling times, when we only have the loosest grip on what is real, football fans are arguably better placed than most to cope.

 Then Sevilla v Betis in LaLiga’s return Thursday night upped the ante, painting in a fake crowd.
 Or a virtual crowd, as LaLiga TV would describe it.
 Though every change of camera angle called a fire drill.

-It’s to “trick” the eyes, La Liga’s audiovisual director Melcior Soler told, to “make you recall what you are used to seeing when the stadiums are full.”
+It’s to “trick” the eyes, La Liga’s audiovisual director Melcior Soler told The Athletic, to “make you recall what you are used to seeing when the stadiums are full.”

 And already we can detect the kind of forces we thought we’d leave behind when the first whistle blew.
 We are seeing the construction of another unreal world.